 There are 3 primary islands in USVI: St. Thomas, St. John and St Croix.
 St Thomas and St John are connected by ferry, where as St Croix is located south of the rest of the islands in the archipelago.
 Most of the island of St. John consists of Virgin Islands National Park.

 You can still see some Danish influence on the islands including some Danish flags.
-Chartered flights from Denmark in the winter are the farthest direct flights to USVI.Northern Marinas Islands – The Commonwealth of the Northern Marinas Islands (CNMI) is the newest territory of the United States.
+Chartered flights from Denmark in the winter are the farthest direct flights to USVI.Northern Marianas Islands – The Commonwealth of the Northern Marianas Islands (CNMI) is the newest territory of the United States.
 Although culturally and geographically similar to Guam, the islands have had a very different history especially in the 20th Century.

 The islands were, like Guam, part of the Spanish Empire.
 After the Spanish-American war, the islands were ceded to Germany, not the United States.
 In WWI, Japan declared war on Germany and used it as a pretext to invade and take over the islands.

 The islands were liberated during the Battle of Saipan in WWII, one of the bloodiest battles in the Pacific Theater.

 The islands were put under US management after WWII by the United Nations as part of the Trust Territory of the Pacific Islands (TTPI), along with what today are Micronesia, Palau and the Marshall Islands.
 Unlike the other parts of TTPI, the CNMI choose to remain a US territory rather than opt for independence.